michelle-hwang/michelle-hwang.github.io/_pages/not-a-robot.md

 {% include gallery %}

-In my spare time, I like to enjoy a glass of red wine, listen to music, and figure out how to translate my text to my sisters in emoji.
+In my spare time, I like to enjoy a glass of red wine, listen to music, and figure out how to translate my texts to my sisters in emoji.
+I love trying new things and exploring the city of Athens, from bouldering at the local rock climbing gym to attending a themed storytelling meet-up to taking a hike at the State Botanical Garden of Georgia.
+While going out and doing things keeps me going, I do spend a lot of time at home playing video games or reading fiction novels.

+**Some of my likes**

+* Color coding
+* Snuggling with cats
+* Simple UI
+* Star Wars
+* Calvin and Hobbes

 ## Activities